 Eugenics — where it came from, and what it got right

 Broadly speaking, eugenics refers to any attempt to consciously harness the power of reproduction to influence the traits of future people.
 Put this way, it is innocuous, and something many of us do already by thinking carefully about whom we want to have children with.
-Long-term mate selection, for the most part, is far from haphazard.
+Long-term mate selection, is far from haphazard.

 Part of what motivated Galton to study twins in particular, and heredity in general, was his sense that for the first time in recent history, developed countries were creating the conditions for people with less desirable traits to leave more surviving offspring than those with more desirable traits.
 The main idea, popularized in the opening scene of Idiocracy, is that ambitious and educated people who want to make a mark on the world often reproduce later in life, and deliberately have fewer children than those with less lofty ambitions.
 Meanwhile, Galton thought, people who are not especially ambitious or successful or prudent, tend to have more children.